 What with it holding the title of one of Europe’s sunniest spots (and a handy 2 1/2 hour flight from London), Croatia is top of our travel hotlist.
 Frustratingly, the worldwide appeal of Game of Thrones has now put it on a few more radars than before, with tourism rising sharply since 2015.
 But it’s still seen as a little off the beaten track for many, making many of Croatia’s hotspots still relatively tourist-free.

 What to avoid?
-Well, the festival scene has exploded in Croatia in the last few years, so make sure you avoid the revellers who flock to Zagreb and Pag every summer, unless you’re happy when surrounded by teenagers in tassles and hotpants.
+Well, the festival scene has exploded in Croatia in the last few years, so make sure you avoid the revellers who flock to Zagreb and Pag every summer, unless you’re happiest when surrounded by teenagers in tassles and hotpants (don’t answer that question).

 Croatia makes my heart sing